How to Avoid Signal Oscillation and Booster Overload

 Manual gain allows cell phone booster owners to individually adjust (by increasing or decreasing) the incoming signal strength into the building.
 This helps avoid signal oscillation or overloading the cell tower.
 For example, you don't throw the whole box of detergent into the washing machine.
 Appropriate amounts for the appropriate load.

 Since 2013, weBoost models from Wilson Electronics have gone with automatic gain controls that take all the guesswork and headache out.

 But the question still remains: Are automatic gain controls actually better than manual?

 Automatic Gain Controls

 Automatic gain control models make using a cell phone booster much easier.
-With a set-it-and-forget-it approach, it optimizes for all five frequency bands supporting all major US and Canadian carriers such as AT&T, Verizon, Sprint, T-Mobile, Rogers, Bell, and Telus.
+With a set-it-and-forget-it approach, it optimizes for all five frequency bands supporting all major US and Canadian carriers such as AT&T, Verizon, T-Mobile, Rogers, Bell, and Telus.

 This allows for maximizing signal strength and coverage without any hiccups to and from the cell tower.
 In short, for most consumers, automatic gain control is the it-just-works approach.
 If the booster is exposed to too much gain, it will shut down entirely rather than damage itself or cause oscillation with the cell tower network.

 Manual controls are generally featured in commercial and high-end signal boosters.
 Why bother with manual gain controls?
 Two words: Options, and Efficiency.